-The political science department offers a wide variety of internship opportunities.
+The Department of Political Science and Public Administration offers a wide variety of internship opportunities.
 Students have worked in law offices, campaign organizations, nonprofit organizations, state legislative and congressional offices, and the governor's office, as well as for equivalent offices at the county and municipal level.

 The most important thing that you can do is to tailor your internship experience to your personal interests.
 Ideally, you will gain insight into whether you want to pursue a particular career and will gain connections to professionals working in that field.